 To investigate the electronic structure and transport properties of $PdBr_2$, density functional theory (DFT) combined with nonequillibirum Green’s function (NEGF) is used (see methodology for computational details).
-Figure 5(a) shows the PBE bandstructure of bulk $PdBr_2$ exhibiting an indirect bandgap of 0.44 eV.
+Figure 4(a) shows the PBE bandstructure of bulk $PdBr_2$ exhibiting an indirect bandgap of 0.44 eV.
 However, more accurate HSE-DFT calculation shows an enhancement of the indirect bandgap to 1.66 eV.
 The analysis of projected density of states (DOS) reveals that both the conduction and valence band originate from Pd as well as Br atoms.
-In order to address the possible origin of p-type conductivity observed in our experiment, we have performed the HSE-DFT calculations for bulk $PdBr_2$ unitcell with one Pd or Br vacancy.
-For Br vacancy case, impurity states is created $\approx 0.5$ eV away from the Fermi level.
-On the other hand, impurity states are situated near the valence band for Pd vacancy case and subsequently the Fermi level is shifted close to valence band as shown in Figure 5(b).
-Therefore, Pd vacancy might be possible origin of p-type conductivity in $PdBr_2$.
 Finally, we have carried out the quantum transport calculations for two-terminal geometry in bulk pristine $PdBr_2$, where the transport direction is along is either c-axis or b-axis.
-Conductance spectrum as shown in Figure 5(c), indicates the directional anisotropy of eletronic transport, which is also observed in our experiment.
+Conductance spectrum as shown in Figure 4(b), indicates the directional anisotropy of eletronic transport, which is also observed in our experiment.
 To further explore the bonding nature, we examined the electron localization function (ELF) \citep{ELF} of bulk PdBr$_\mathrm{2}$(see Figure S7(a)).
 Almost no electron is localized between Pd and Br atoms, suggesting the typical ionic bonding, with Pd atoms donating electrons to Br atoms.
 On the other hand, bulk $TiS_3$ which is another newly discovered 1D van der Waals material, exhibit a localization of electrons between the Ti-S bonds – the localization is larger around the Ti atoms in comparison to the S atoms – suggesting a polar covalent bonding of Ti-S bonds (see Figure S7(b)).